MarchyJun/MarchyJun.github.io/_others/MatrixDecomposition-1-DecompositionMethods.md

 ## 2.2.
 Jordan Form

 However, if eigenvectors of square matrix A are not linearly independent, we can not decompose A by above procedure.
-In this case, we have to change our goal from finding $\Lambda$ to finding most simiarl matrix with $\Lambda$.
+In this case, we have to change our goal from finding $$\Lambda$$ to finding most simiarl matrix with $$\Lambda$$.
 We call it as jordan form.

 Let A be n by n square matrix and rank(A) = s.
-If A can not be decomposed by eigenvalue decomposition because of linearly dependence of eigenvectors of A, we can decompose A as similar jordan form : $A = MJM^{-1}\: where\:\: J = \begin{bmatrix} J_{1} & 0      & 0 \\
+If A can not be decomposed by eigenvalue decomposition because of linearly dependence of eigenvectors of A, we can decompose A as similar jordan form : $$A = MJM^{-1}\: where\:\: J = \begin{bmatrix} J_{1} & 0      & 0 \\
                               0     & \ddots & 0 \\
                               0     & 0      & J_{s} \end{bmatrix}